OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ### 2.2 Install docker

 Docker installation instructions for Ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/).
-The following commands were taken from this link, and need to be run in the order.
-They are slightly modified from the original to get past the prompts during package installation.
+The following commands were taken from this link, and need to be run in order.
+These commands are slightly modified from those in the original, so that you can get past the prompts during package installation.

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc